-The tibial plateau is the upper surface of the tibia or shin bone.
-It is prone to becoming fractured in high-speed accidents such as those associated with skiing, horse riding, and certain water sports.
+A tibial plateau fracture is a break to the upper surface of the tibia (shin bone).
+The tibial plateau is prone to becoming fractured in high-speed accidents such as those associated with skiing, horse riding, and certain water sports.

 Tibial plateau fracture symptoms

 - There is normally a recent history of trauma to the knee.

 - Severe pain and swelling in the knee joint.

 - You will be unable to weight bear and may complain of the stiffness of the knee joint.

 In order to correctly diagnose a fracture, an X-ray must be performed although a CT scan is frequently required for surgical planning.

 Buy Knee Braces